sinclairzx81/hammer/readme.md

 ```
 ## Tasks

-Hammer has a built in task runner you can use to automate build workflow.
+Hammer provides support for running tasks to automate build workflow.
 To use, create a `hammer.ts` file in the current working directory.
-Exporting functions in this file allow Hammer to call into it via the `task` command.
+You can call any exported function from the `task` command.

 ```typescript
 export function print(message: string) {